erikycd/AI_CV_material/README.md

 # Artificial intelligence (AI) and Computer vision (CV) material
-The keys for a new "Hello World" concept
+The keys for a new "Hello World" concept.
+The corresponding credits are shown within each document.

 ## Table of Contents